-Article 32A The pre-master's pass and fail rules for students from higher vocational institutes (hbo) or another deficiency programme Civil Engineering
+Article 32B The pre-master's pass and fail rules for students from higher vocational institutes (HBO) or another deficiency programme

-- 1. The student meets the requirements for the degree audit once the following have been met: - a. a result has been earned for all subjects: a mark, a pass (v) or an exemption (vr); - b. not more than one mark may be lower than 6.0; - c. none of the marks may be lower than 5.0. - 2.
+- 1. The student meets the requirements for the degree audit once the following have been met: - a. a result has been earned for all subjects: a mark, a pass (V) or an exemption (VR); - b. none of the marks may be lower than 6.0. - 2.
 The method of assessment will be transparent so that the student can ascertain how the result was reached. - 3.
 In special cases the Board of Examiners may deviate from the provisions of subsection 1.
 It will stipulate additional requirements if necessary.